DoktorButter/VectorVisualizer/README.md

 - Divergence Calculator
 - Curl Calculator

-Each calculator takes a scalar or vector field as input and computes the result in 2D or 3D space.
+The gradient calculator takes a scalar, the divergence and curl calculator take vector fields as input and compute the result in 2D or 3D space.

 ---